AntirWiki/Antir/content/Strioc an Athraithe/Locations/Elmhollow.md

 > | **Size** | Small Town|
 > | **Trades** | ? |

-Elmhollow is a small town bordering [[The Silent Woods]] to the north of the [[Strioc an Athraithe]].
+Elmhollow is a small town bordering the [[Silent Woods]] to the north of the [[Strioc an Athraithe]].
 Known for its diverse and accepting population, it is a trading destination for some of the less widely-accepted folk, like [[Minotaur]].

 # Locations